Red Cochran

-John Thurman "Red" Cochran Jr. (August 2, 1922 – September 5, 2004) was an American football cornerback and later an assistant coach and scout in the National Football League.
+John Thurman "Red" Cochran Jr. (August 2, 1922 – September 5, 2004) was an American professional football cornerback and later an assistant coach and scout in the National Football League (NFL).
 He played college football at Wake Forest University.

 Playing career

 Red grew up in Fairfield, Alabama and played high school football at Hueytown High School.
 Cochran received a scholarship to play football and baseball at Wake Forest University, then in Wake Forest, North Carolina, where he was the passing tailback in a single wing formation offense.
 He Played under Wake Forest Hall Of Fame Coach Douglas "Peahead" Walker.
 He made the All Southern Conference football team honors in 1942.
 On Nov.
 26, 1942, Cochran had an amazing day in a 33–14 win over South Carolina at Legion Memorial Stadium in Charlotte.
 In the first quarter, Cochran took a lateral pass and went 30 yards for a touchdown.
 In the third quarter, he broke through right tackle and went 54 yards for a score.
 Also in the third quarter, he sprinted 25 yards and threw a lateral to a teammate who went on to score.
 Cochran added a 57-yard punt return for a score in the third quarter and went 45 yards with an interception for a touchdown in the fourth quarter.

 However, World War II broke out in the middle of his college career, he became a lieutenant in the United States Army Air Forces and served as a B-24 Liberator pilot with the Fourteenth Air Force in China as part of the 373rd Bomb Squadron, 308th Bomb Group.

 Cochran completed his senior year eligibility in 1946 after his service.
 He also was a starting outfielder for Wake Forest batting in the #4 clean-up position as the teams power hitter.
 Later after his NFL pro football career was cut short by a career ending knee injury in 1950, he then returned as a Demon Deacons assistant coach from 1951 to 1955.
 He was inducted into the Wake Forest Sports Hall of Fame in 1973.